 Tip 1: Collect frequent flyer miles

 If you love to travel, it’s worth collecting frequent flyer miles.
 Whoever you are flying with, make sure you create an account with the airline’s loyalty scheme so that you can start to amass some air miles.

-You can accelerate your miles earnings too by getting an airline credit card, transferring Tesco Clubcard points or booking hotels through Rocketmiles.
+You can also accelerate your miles earnings by getting an airline credit card, transferring Tesco Clubcard points into Virgin Holiday points, or booking hotels through Rocketmiles.
 Once you have enough miles, you can exchange them for free flights, upgrade to business class or even get hotel stays for free.

-The best way to start earning miles, is by getting a British Airways American Express credit card.
-It can get you into business class for not much money at all.
-See our British Airways American Express credit card article for all the details.
+The best way to start earning miles is by getting a British Airways American Express credit card.
+You can earn a free companion voucher each year if you hit a minimum spend and it doesn't even charge you an annual fee.
+See our British Airways American Express credit card review for all the details.